iaifi/iaifi.github.io/iaifi-reminders/summer-school-applications-open.md

 ## Save the Date: IAIFI Summer Workshop 2026

 We hope you can also save the date for IAIFI Summer Workshop, which will be held August 10-14, 2026 in Boston, MA.
-More details will be provided early in 2026.
+More details will be provided in the coming weeks.

 [IAIFI Summer Workshop Updates](https://iaifi.org/summer-workshop){:.button.button--outline-primary.button--pill.button--lg}